-Urban Services: Urban Corridor districts have excellent access to most urban services because of their proximity to major roadways, utilities, and other services like transit, fire, and police service.
+Urban Services: Urban Corridor districts have excellent access to major roadways, utilities, and other services like transit, fire, and police service.
 This access reduces the need for extensions of sewer, water, and road facilities, compared to locations that are not currently developed or not within close proximity to existing urban services.
 In some instances, upgrading capacity for utilities and multimodal transportation amenities may be required (or provide an incentive) to develop or redevelop some locations.

 Site Design: Many sites within this district are currently built out using design templates based on single-story buildings, large front-yard building setbacks, and large surface parking lots.
 Site design must reimagine the built context into a mixed-use district.
 Emphasis must be placed on urban design and the creation of a distinctive design style in each area.
-Site design features to consider include building to street frontages, structures that are multistory and pedestrianscaled, and indoor and outdoor public gathering spaces.
+Site design features to consider include building to street frontages, structures that are multistory and pedestrian-scaled, and indoor and outdoor public gathering spaces.
+To transform the existing automobile-centric context into a mixed-use district, it is essential to provide safe and convenient access for pedestrians.